 The degree of closeness in these relationships depends on both the employer and the employee.
 When some employers choose to follow the line of hierarchy, others opt to create a friendly bond.

-It is this relationship that often leads to employee engagement, nurturing strong employee morale and vibrant company culture.
-This plays a significant role towards the overall success of the businesses.
+This relationship often leads to employee engagement, nurturing strong employee morale, and a vibrant company culture.
+Another perfect choice would be hiring an employer of record.
+EOR makes your job extremely easy since it takes care of all aspects of employment compliance.
+It plays a significant role in the overall success of the businesses.

 1. Mutual Respect

 Both the employers and employees should have mutual respect.
-Signs of disrespect is not just bad for the relationship, it also leads to low retention and bad word of mouth.
+Signs of disrespect are not just bad for the relationship; they also lead to low retention and bad word of mouth.

 2. Knowing Each Other

-In order to start a healthy relationship, it is important to know the mutual strengths and weaknesses.
-It gives them the opportunity to understand each other by discovering similarities and differences.
+To start a healthy relationship, it is essential to know the mutual strengths and weaknesses.
+It allows them to understand each other by discovering similarities and differences.

 3. Communicating Freely

-Open communication is vital in an employer employee relationship.
-It leads them to be on the same page, moving in the same direction, towards one common goal.
+Open communication is vital in an employer-employee relationship.
+It leads them to be on the same page, moving in the same direction toward one common goal.